mmituta/todo-list/readme.md

 This project implements a service that allows for basic management of TODO list

+## Made assumptions

+The requirement was that the service should automatically change the status of the items to "PAST_DUE" if the due date time has passed.
+My first instinct was to use a scheduler that would cyclically check all items and mark the ones that are past due.
+In the end decided against it because:

++ To determine if the item is past due or not we can use the past due date property and compare it with the current time.
+Changing the status property of the item would be redundant.
++ Checking all the items would introduce a performance weak point.
+The time it would take to check the items would grow with the number of items
++ Scaling the service would be more complicated as the scheduler would need to run only on one node.
+It would require using a distributed lock or dividing the items between the nodes in some way.

+It would make sense to introduce such scheduler if there would be a requirement to react on the event of the item being past due.
+E.g. sending out events to other services, notifying users etc.

 ## Used libraries and tools

 + [REST-assured](https://rest-assured.io/) library has been used for writing e2e tests, it provides a concise interface